Bonds or bond funds? For anyone who has more than a slight interest in bonds, that’s a perennial question.

 Although the yields look low, remember you don’t pay federal income tax on interest income from muni bonds.

-Another ETF provider Guggenheim Funds (formerly known as Claymore) also offers a series of target maturity ETFs that invest in investment grade corporate bonds maturing from 2011 to 2017.
+Another ETF provider Guggenheim Funds also offers a series of target maturity ETFs that invest in investment grade corporate bonds maturing from 2014 to 2022.
 Those ETFs have an expense ratio of 0.24%.

 The American Century open-end funds have been around for a long time.
 Because they invest in Treasuries, the diversification benefit isn’t so valuable.
 An individual investor can just buy a Treasury note or bond maturing in the target year.